 Three $1,000 scholarships are available through World Pulling International, made possible by the NTPA’s Pullers Against Drugs fund and the sponsorship of K & K Insurance.
 High school seniors and college students in good academic standing who are immediate family members of NTPA competitors, crew members, officials, clerks, promoters, and associates are encouraged to apply.
 The application includes a series of questions regarding school, community, and pulling involvement, along with a written essay prompt.
 The application and essay combined will be judged to determine scholarship winners.

 The essay prompt for 2021 is: Which NTPA Pulling Hall of Fame inductee do you feel has made the largest impact on the sport of truck and tractor pulling in his/her lifetime?
 Explain.
 The full list of inductees and their accomplishments may be found here.

 In honor of the longtime Super Farm, the family of the late Rod Deck created the Rod Deck Memorial Scholarship in the fall of 2020.
 Deck, a third-generation farmer and two-time Grand National champion (“Dream On”), passed in March 2020 after a courageous years-long battle with cancer.
 His son Bryan continues to pull “One Bad Apple” in the Limited Pro Stock division.
-Deck's daughters, Michelle DeBoer and Melyssa Dexter, have committed to awarding a $1,000 scholarship for each of the next five years (2020-2025) to a student in good academic standing who is enrolled or intends to enroll in a college or trade school.
+Deck's daughters, Michelle DeBoer and Melyssa Dexter, have committed to awarding a $1,000 scholarship each year for five years (2020-2025) to a student in good academic standing who is enrolled or intends to enroll in a college or trade school.
 A new recipient will be chosen each year.

-Applicants must be, be nominated by, or be affiliated with an NTPA member and must complete the online application here.
-The application includes an essay which will be judged to determine the winners.
+Applicants must be, be nominated by, or be affiliated with an NTPA member and must complete the online application.
+The application includes an essay, both of which will be judged to determine the winners.